elliehoward/Self-Guided-Exploration-Tutorial/README.md

 ###Why do we care?

 For those of you that are familiar with CSS, you may be aware that writing CSS code can be very repetitive.
 The extent to which code repeats also increases the difficulty of its maintainability.
-The programmer must search through many lines of code in order to upkeep visual 'cleanliness' of not only the code itself, but also of the web pages which the code represents.
+The programmer must search through many lines of code in order to upkeep its visual 'cleanliness'.

 SASS was created to improve these drawbacks of writing CSS.
-SASS allows for nesting code, creating variables, and using for-loops; in fact, one can create and extend class-like objects - just like object oriented programming in Javascript!
-What once may have taken you 20 lines of code in order to style the third ```<p>``` tag in a nested ```<div>``` tag may only take you 10 or 15 lines of code; it may not seem like much, but what if your code base contains hundreds of lines?
+SASS allows for nesting code, creating variables, and using for-loops; in fact, one can create and extend class-like objects - just like object oriented programming (specifically ES6) in Javascript!
+What once may have taken you 20 lines of code to style the third ```<p>``` tag in a nested ```<div>``` tag may only take you 10 or 15 lines of code with SASS; it may not seem like much, but what if your code base contains a few hundred lines?
 A few lines removed here and there might add up.
-In addition, the allowance for nesting of code blocks increases the readability of the code base.
+In addition, the allowance for nesting of code blocks increases the readability of code blocks.

 Now that I've finally got your attention, you might be wondering:

 ###How can I do this?

-First, you'll need to make sure that you have SASS installed, which runs off Ruby Gem (which I'm not familiar with myself).
+First, you'll need to make sure that you have SASS installed, which runs off Ruby Gem.
 If you're running iOS, this isn't a problem, as Ruby comes pre-installed on the Mac.
 In your terminal, simply type:
 ```
 gem install sass
 ```
-Ensure you have SASS installed by then typing:
+Verify you have correctly installed SASS by typing:
 ```
 sass -v
 ```
 You should see something like:
 ```
 Sass 3.4.23 (Selective Steve)
 ```